oracle/cloudtestdrive/AppDev/cloud-native/livelabs/standalone/kubeflow/Lab-Kubeflow-step4.md

 The user user@examples.com corresponds to the profil kubeflow-user-example-com.

-Once connected to Kubeflow dashboard you can run pipelines and notbook.
+Once connected to Kubeflow dashboard you can run pipelines and notebook.

 ## Demo1 - Iterative model training